gtraiano/movierama-vanilla/README.md

    - Type a movie title in a search box and show the results.
 List behaviour is identical to the previous flow.
 3. _**View movie details**_
    - Show extended information about a movie when the user clicks on it in the movies list.
+4. _**Select content language**_
+   - Allow user to view content in any of the languages MovieDB supports.

 ## Implementation
 This section contains brief descriptions of the various components of the application.
 I utilized custom elements with the intent to separate the HTML and actions of each element from the main application code.
 This was my initiation to the concept and thus I have only applied the elementary features of custom elements.